lidiyalalayan/documentation/Widget Creation.md

 This document describes the Ucraft widget structure and guides the developers in the process of creating one.

->ℹ Note that this document must be read before creating a widget.
+>ℹ This document must be read before creating a widget.

 **Widget** is an alias for an independent, unique entity that is possible to use as part of the website built with Ucraft.